HeBilLi/HeBilLi.github.io/index.md

 ### Section Links
-[This](https://github.com/HeBilLi/HeBilLi.github.io/blob/main/index.md#image-part) is the link to the Headings section in the page.
+[This](https://github.com/HeBilLi/HeBilLi.github.io/blob/main/index.md#image-part) is the link to the my picture section in this page.